cpcitor/cpc-dev-tool-chain/README.md

 * rules to automatically convert resources files into formats suitable for inclusions in projects (e.g. PNG image)
 * run emulator automatically ?
 * cleanly separate portable C and platform-compiler-output-specific parts, to ease not getting trapped in a particular toolset
-* offer multi-platform build : run your portable C part as an actual native app (makes sense only if most app logic is in portable C)
+* offer multi-platform build: run your portable C part as an actual native app (makes sense only if most app logic is in portable C)

 ### Credits